PaulKoumedzro/Phishing-Email-Investigation-Lab/README.md

 - Active Directory 2022
 - Vmware

+I have found and exploited vulnerability in the Active Directory used in the network.
+Below are steps I took from discovery to exploitaion.

   # Steps
   Fig1:The screenshot below demonstrates the enumeration and scanning phase using Nmap to scan the entire network, identifying devices, systems, and other connected components.